jaanli/jaan.io/about.md

 image:
   feature: jaanaltosaar.jpg
 ---
 My background is Estonian-Canadian and I graduated from McGill University in Montreal, Canada with a degree in Mathematics and Physics in Spring 2013.
-In my spare time I thoroughly enjoy volleyball, meditation, making music, or ploughing through Haruki Murakami.
+In my spare time I thoroughly enjoy volleyball, meditation, making music, or ploughing through George Saunders.
+In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends.

 I am currently working in the [Couzin Lab](http://icouzin.princeton.edu/).
 You can find my CV at the following address: [jaan.io/cv](https://jaan.io/cv).